piralimic/lexico/rails.md

 <br>

-Create a new model 'name' with two parameters 'title' and 'text' and both accept 'string' values
+Create a new model 'name' with two attributes 'title' and 'text' of type 'string'
 > rails generate model Name title:string text:string

 <br>